gds32571/Blink-dualcore/README.md

-# Blinky-dualcore
+# Blink-dualcore
-Am example program showing how to utilize both cpu cores on an ESP32 processer
+Am example program showing how to utilize both cpu cores on an ESP32 processor.
+Includes some ifdef statements to purposely "hang" the processor so that WDT errors and reboots can be observed.